Refining holographic models of the quark-gluon plasma: Fitting the models to lattice data

 As alluded to before, we do not wish to fit the pressure, or equation of state, although accurate data does exist for it.
 Instead of pressure we fit lattice data for its derivative with respect to temperature, \ie, the entropy density.
 The main reason is that computing the pressure in the holographic models is tricky.
 It is given as the value of the on-shell action, which however needs to be regularized, and computing its value directly turns out to be numerically challenging albeit possible.
 It is actually easier to obtain results for the pressure by first computing entropy and integrating with respect to temperature.
 However this means that whenever the parameters are changed, the entropy needs to be computed in a range of temperatures to obtain pressure at a single value.

 In addition, note that because the pressure is divergent, it is also scheme dependent.
 The scheme dependence however only affects an overall constant term, and it can be avoided by considering difference of pressures between the vacuum and the state at nonzero temperature and density, as also obtained by considering at integral over the entropy as we did above in Sec.~\ref{sec:cumulants}.
-Moreover, novel components in our methodology include a statistical approach as well as incorporating higher-order baryon number susceptibilities, as will be detailed below.
+Apart from directly fitting the entropy, novel components in our methodology include a statistical approach as well as incorporating higher-order baryon number susceptibilities, as will be detailed below.

 The fit will be carried out in stages.
 The first step, which is only present in the DBI model, is to determine the pure glue potential $\Vg$.
 Since we are eventually interested in the thermodynamics of full QCD with quarks included, the choice of $\Vg$ is not expected to play a major role for the final results.
 The fits of the other potentials in the subsequent steps will be much more important for the predictions we present later on.
-Notice also that (unlike full QCD with physical quark masses) pure Yang-Mills theory has a first order deconfinement phase transition at nonzero temperature.
-However as we are following the approach of~\cite{Gubser:2008ny,DeWolfe:2010he}, we will fit the Yang-Mills data with a model that has no deconfinement transition.
+Note also that, unlike full QCD with physical quark masses, pure Yang--Mills theory exhibits a first-order deconfinement phase transition at nonzero temperature.
+However as we are following the approach of~\cite{Gubser:2008ny,DeWolfe:2010he}, we will fit the Yang--Mills data with a model that has no deconfinement transition.
 This leads to some compromises in the quality of the fit, as we show below.